c4rlo/arrayref/README.markdown

 ### Const-ness

-One thing to watch out for is `ArrayRef`'s behaviour with respect to `const`ness.
+One thing to watch out for is `ArrayRef`'s behaviour with respect to `const`-ness.
 If you want a reference to a `const` array, you need to construct an `ArrayRef<const T>`, where `T` is your type; do not be tempted to think that `const ArrayRef<T>` is enough.
 In fact, whether or not the `ArrayRef<T>` object itself is `const` or not is of no real importance.
 Think of it this way:

 * `ArrayRef<const T>` *is like* `const T*` (sometimes written `T const *`)
 * `const ArrayRef<T>` *is like* `T *const`

 Accordingly, all member functions of `ArrayRef<T>` are declared `const`.

-### Documentation
+### Full documentation

 Since this class is really quite trivial, a look at the source code should be sufficient.
-In summary, it exposes an interface much like a `std::vector`.
+In summary, it exposes an interface somewhat like a `std::vector`.